 Other widely used methods of continuous improvement, such as Six Sigma, lean, and total quality management, emphasize employee involvement and teamwork, work to measure and systematize processes, and reduce variation, defects, and cycle times.

-Continual or Continuous ImprovementThe terms continuous improvement and continual improvement are frequently used interchangeably.
-But some quality practitioners make the following distinction:
+Continual or Continuous ImprovementThe terms continuous improvement and continual improvement are frequently used interchangeably, but the main difference between the terms is time:

 - Continual improvement: A broader term preferred by W. Edwards Deming to refer to general processes of improvement and encompassing "discontinuous" improvements—that is, many different approaches, covering different areas.